Common Questions

 Can I sit in on a class?

 Yes.
-If you’re a high school senior, you have two options: scheduling a day visit, which is hosted by a current student and may include sitting in on one or two classes and eating in the student dining room; or simply sitting in on a class.
+If you’re a high school senior, you have two options: scheduling a day visit, which is hosted by a current student and may include sitting in on one class and eating in the Wood Dining Commons; or simply sitting in on a class.
 We ask for at least two weeks' advance notice for both options.
 More about visit options

 Busy!
 There are over 100 student organizations on campus, from six a capella singing groups to theater, dance and improv; from intramurals to community service; and from environmental action to writing, polling and political activism.
 There are also five sororities and three fraternities.
 And if you don’t find what you are looking for, you can start it yourself!